 3. Accepting it as a guide for your own behaviour.

 The evolution of companies from social media to social learning has helped companies accelerate the development of their people and better accomplish their business objectives and targets.
-It has been predicted that as learning leaders become more acquainted to social learning and the value it can add to an organisation, the challenges with adoption of technology will ease, facilitating more creative and productive use.
+It has been predicted that as learning leaders become more acquainted to this learning and the value it can add to an organisation, the challenges with adoption of technology will ease, facilitating more creative and productive use.

 Whilst the technology makes good use of social media, it not merely revolves around the ability to express your ideas in a selected group of friends.
 It blends in social media tools with a shift in corporate culture, a shift that promotes ongoing knowledge transfer and connects people in ways that makes learning more engaging and much easier.

-By empowering your workforce to become partners in the social learning process, organisations can cultivate a culture of learning and collaboration – driving performance, career development, and engagement.
+By empowering your workforce to become partners in the learning process, organisations can cultivate a culture of learning and collaboration – driving performance, career development, and engagement.

-Supporting the natural process of learning via social learning
+Supporting the natural process of learning

 To make this happen, traditional learning setups need to be replaced by social platforms that stimulate ‘flow of knowledge’ where staff can take control over their own learning.
 In a world of increasingly rapid change, organisations need to cultivate a culture of knowledge sharing and collaboration to promote continuous learning.
 The key here is making sure to support the natural process of learning, rather than hinder it!
-Some organisations have experimented with making use of social learning tools compulsory, but this is not always successful.
+Some organisations have experimented with making use of learning tools compulsory, but this is not always successful.

-So does social learning happen as a natural part of our everyday learning?
+Does social learning happen as a natural part of our everyday learning?